We’re looking for stories that explore the threads connecting ecology, culture, and spirituality.

 ---------------------------------------------------------------

-Led by Emergence executive editor and Sufi teacher Emmanuel Vaughan-Lee, this retreat will encourage participants to turn their attention to the deeper patterns around and within through spaces of requiem, invitation, and celebration—each offering a way to remember and realign with the Earth’s many rhythms.
-Through talks, nature connection practices, meditation, discussion and writing workshops, we will look toward an ancient understanding of seasonality, place, and cycle amid the discord of our time.
+In May 2025, join us on Whidbey Island in Washington State, US, for a four-day retreat that will bring us into remembrance of the continual cycle of creation, renewal, growth, and decay that remains as the seasons shift and transform.
+Led by Emergence executive editor and Sufi teacher Emmanuel Vaughan-Lee, this retreat will encourage participants to turn their attention to inner and outer rhythms through spaces of requiem, invitation, and celebration—each offering a framework to mourn, honor, and renew our connection with the seasons.
+Through talks, nature connection practices, meditation, discussion, writing workshops, and time spent in conscious relationship with the land, we will look towards both ancient and emerging understandings of seasonality, place, and cycle amid the uncertainty of our time.

 An Emergence Magazine retreat with Emmanuel Vaughan-Lee